massclown/HalfSwordTrainerMod/README.md

 ## How to use the mod

-The mod has a custom UI that can be hidden when needed.
+The mod has a custom UI that can be hidden when needed, and can also hide the crosshair (cursor).

 The mod adds a HUD on top of the game on the left side of the screen to show you various player stats.